A Day in the Life

 7:30a – Feeling inspired as I organize my day and think of all the great things happening here.
 Today I’m closing an exciting deal – a comprehensive ECM Solution for a major healthcare company.
 Yes!!!!

 8:00a – Virtual pow-wow with our San Antonio team to review upcoming proposals.
-Jeff Powell (VP of South Texas Business Development) has big news.
+One of our Business Development Executive has big news.
 The new ImageSilo cloud solution demo is ready to roll.
 Can’t wait to show my clients!

 9:00a – I join Michael Brizendine (Project Manager in our Charlotte N.C. office) on Skype to discuss the status of our custom upgrade for a major utility company.
 Looks like everyone is on time and on task.
 Way to go!

 10:00a – Perfect time to demo our east coast clients.
 Today I’m showing our FlexiCapture solution to a VA hospital.
 They’re going to love it!

 11:30a – I enter status updates into our CRM system and fill out eForm proposals for our newest clients.
 So proud!
 I’m knocking it out of the park this week.